Frequently Asked Questions

 5. Do I need my own tools?
 The student classrooms are stocked with all the basic tools you will need for class.
 Some advanced students will need to purchase tools from our Retail Area.
 Members provide their own tools, but there are a handful of communal tools, such as bisque molds, rolling pins, a slab roller, extruder, etc.

 6. Can I buy clay elsewhere and bring it in?
-Only clay purchased at CBTB can be used and fired in our studio.
-This is because there are many different clays out there and they all require different firing temperatures and glaze formulas.
+No, only clay purchased at CBTB can be used and fired in our studio.
+There are many different clays out there, and all require different firing temperatures and glaze formulas.
 Our studio clays and glazes are formulated to fire well with our kilns.
 We fire between cone 5-6.
 We also factor in all firing and glaze fees into our clay costs.
-Clay is $30 per bag.
 We offer over 10 different clay bodies to choose from + slip for slip casting.

 7. Do you charge firing fees?
-Firing and glaze fees are incorporated into the cost of clay.
-No additional fees needed!
+NOPE!
+Firing and glaze fees are incorporated into the cost of clay

 8. Do the 6-week classes follow a specific curriculum?
 Yes.
 Our courses guide students through specific projects and processes that build upon one another so you can see progress in your work and skills.